dwyl/learn-istanbul/README.md

 "coverage": "istanbul cover ./test.js"
 ```

-into the scripts section of your `package.json` and run
+into the scripts section of your `package.json`
+and run the following command in your terminal:

 ```sh
 npm run coverage